-QR Code Business Cards for iPhone: Smart and Fast Contact Sharing
+QR Code Business Cards for iPhone: Share Contacts Fast

-A QR code business card for your iPhone is one of the simplest and fastest ways to share your contact details professionally and without typing errors.
+A QR code business card for your iPhone is one of the fastest ways to share your contact details without typing errors.
 Instead of searching for a bent paper card, you take out your iPhone.
-One quick scan is enough, and your details can be saved directly by the person you just met.
+One quick scan, and your details are saved by the person you just met.
 That makes networking more efficient and leaves a modern impression.

-Why a digital business card really changes your networking
+Why a digital business card changes your networking

 The everyday digital advantage

 The biggest advantage is the smooth process.
-The whole exchange, from creating the QR code to saving the details on the other person's smartphone, takes only a few seconds.
-Mistakes from manually typing names, phone numbers, and email addresses are practically removed from the process.
+The whole exchange, from showing the QR code to saving the details, takes only a few seconds.
+Mistakes from manually typing names, numbers, and email addresses are gone.
+QR codes are part of daily life now: since iOS 11, the iPhone camera reads them directly, with no extra app.

 Traditional vs. digital business cards

-To make the difference clearer, here is a direct comparison.
-It shows why the QR code option for iPhone is ahead in almost every practical networking situation.
+This comparison shows why the QR code option for iPhone is ahead in almost every practical situation.

 | Feature | Traditional business card | QR code business card (iPhone) |